Alex Tudor

 Alex Jeremy Tudor (born 23 October 1977) is an English former professional cricketer who spent two spells with Surrey County Cricket Club as well as playing for Essex.
 He is a right-handed batsman and a right-arm fast bowler.
-He was awarded the NBC Denis Compton Award during the 1997 and 1998 season.
+He was twice awarded the NBC Denis Compton Award during the 1997 and 1998 seasons.
 A highly talented performer with bat and ball, his career was hampered by frequent injury trouble.

+Playing career

 Tudor's Test debut came in the 1998/99 Ashes series in which he played solidly with the bat and further impressed selectors while bowling, winning the praise of his opponents, in particular Australia's captain Mark Taylor.
 His further contributions with the bat were the subject of much attention as he batted against New Zealand and hit 99 not out, the highest-ever score by an English nightwatchman, which led him towards a Cricket Writers' Club Young Cricketer of the Year award; batting partner Graham Thorpe received much ribbing from their Surrey teammates for not letting him reach a century.

 Recalled to the England cricket team for the third Test at Nottingham against Australia in 2001, he took his best Test innings bowling figures, 5/44, but England lost the match, thereby confirming a seventh successive Ashes series defeat.
 The following year, recalled to the Test team again, he took his best match figures in a Test match, 7/109, winning the man of the match award in a victory at Manchester against Sri Lanka.
 However two less successful Tests against India followed.

 Initial omission from the 2002/03 Ashes squad was over-ruled when he was selected above several injured players.
 But he only appeared in the third Test at Perth, which confirmed another Ashes defeat, his tour also ending in injury as he was forced to retire hurt when batting after being struck by a delivery from Brett Lee.
 This, his tenth Test, proved to be his last international appearance.
 He had also played three One Day Internationals in 2002, but his One Day International career also ended in disappointment as England narrowly lost the 2002 NatWest Series final to India at Lord's.